 - Forced infertility or the loss of reproductive organs

 Injuries of this type are likely to result in a forced change to your lifestyle and employment, which would qualify as pain and suffering.
-Share your medical records that document these injuries with your lawyer.
+Your medical records can help document these effects.
 Your medical records should also detail what event led to your injuries and how much time it would take to recover.

 Calculating Losses in a Personal Injury or Negligence Claim